ryanmaclean/packer-windows-server/README.md

-# Windows Server Desktop image
+# Windows Server and Domain Controller Images

-This repo contains source files for building a Windows Server Desktop image that can be used with Instruqt.
+This repo contains source files for building Windows Server and Active Directory images that can be used with Instruqt.

 * Based on GCE windows-2019
 * Installs [Myrtille](https://myrtille.io) for HTML5 RDP access